time-organizer/client-web/README.md

 - changing columns order ✓
 - Creating tasks ✓
 - Changing tasks order
-- Ability to move multiple tasks at once
 - Creating labels for tasks
 - Ability to invite other users to the board
 - Ability to assign other people to tasks